OSC/ood-documentation/source/customization.rst

 2. edit the files
 3. submit a new job

-"Job Composer" implements these steps by providing the user job template directories and the ability to make copies of them.
+"Job Composer" implements these steps by providing the user job template directories and the ability to make copies of them: (1) Copy a directory, (2) Edit the files, and (3) Submit a new job.

-1. Copy the a directory of a job they already ran or an example job
+1. Copy a directory of a job already ran or an example job

    1. User can create a new job from a "default" template.
 A custom default template can be defined at ``/etc/ood/config/apps/myjobs/templates/default`` or under the app deployment directory at ``/var/www/ood/apps/sys/myjobs/templates/default``.
 If no default template is specified, the default is ``/var/www/ood/apps/sys/myjobs/example_templates/torque``
    2. user can select a directory to copy from a list of "System" templates the admin copied to ``/etc/ood/config/apps/myjobs/templates`` or under the app deployment directory at ``/var/www/ood/apps/sys/myjobs/templates`` during installation